-The Company's 2016 Plan provides for the grant of incentive stock options, non-statutory stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards, performance-based stock awards, and other forms of equity compensation to employees, directors, and consultants.
-In addition, the Company's 2016 Plan provides for the grant of performance cash awards to employees, directors, and consultants.
+The 2016 Plan provides for the grant of incentive stock options, non-statutory stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards, performance-based stock awards, and other forms of equity compensation to employees, directors, and consultants.
+In addition, the 2016 Plan provides for the grant of performance cash awards to employees, directors, and consultants.

-The maximum number of shares of common stock that may be issued under the Company's 2016 Plan was initially 500,000 subject to an automatic increase on January 1 of each year, beginning on January 1, 2017, and continuing through and including January 1, 2026, by 3% of the total number of shares of capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by the Company's board of directors.
+The maximum number of shares of common stock that may be issued under the 2016 Plan was initially 500,000 subject to an automatic increase on January 1 of each year, beginning on January 1, 2017, and continuing through and including January 1, 2026, by 3% of the total number of shares of capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by the Company's board of directors.
 On May 20, 2021, the Company's stockholders approved an amendment to the 2016 Plan to increase the total number of authorized shares of common stock available for grant thereunder by an additional 550,000 shares.
-At December 31, 2022, of the 3,261,836 shares of common stock reserved and available for grant under the 2016 Plan, 689,472 shares of common stock remain available for grant under the 2016 Plan.
+At December 31, 2024, of the 3,038,336 shares of common stock reserved and available for grant under the 2016 Plan, 545,525 shares of common stock remain available for grant under the 2016 Plan.
+The Company authorized 632,414 shares during the year ended December 31, 2024.